thekiranmahajan/ansrauct/README.md

 - Adding some elements to the white plain background.
 - Improving SEO and accessibilty.
 - Abstracting and optimising the code.
+- Fetching linked profile image of testimonial section using a API call.

 ## Acknowledgments